Self-consistent theory for a plane wave in a moving medium and light-momentum criterion: Novel properties of a plane Wave in a moving medium

 \section{Novel properties of a plane Wave in a moving medium}

-A plane wave is the simplest strict solution to Maxwell equations \cite{r26}; however, its physics is far from being well understood.
-In this section, we will expose novel basic properties for a plane wave in a moving non-dispersive, lossless, non-conducting, isotropic uniform medium.
-Specifically, we will show that (1) Poynting vector does not necessarily represent EM power flow when a medium moves, (2) Minkowski EM momentum and energy constitute a Lorentz four-vector, and Planck constant is a Lorentz invariant, (3) there is no momentum transfer between the plane wave and medium, and the EM momentum conservation equation cannot be uniquely determined without resort to the principle of relativity, and (4) when the medium moves opposite to the wave vector at a faster-than-dielectric light speed, negative frequency and negative EM energy density result, with the plane wave becoming left-handed.
+A plane wave is the simplest strict solution to the Maxwell equations \cite{r26}; however, its physics is far from being well understood.
+In this section, we will explore novel basic properties for a plane wave in a moving non-dispersive, lossless, non-conducting, isotropic, uniform medium.
+Specifically, we will show that (a) the Poynting vector does not necessarily represent EM power flow when a medium moves; (b) Minkowski EM momentum and energy constitute a Lorentz four-vector, and the Planck constant is a Lorentz invariant; (c) there is no momentum transfer between the plane wave and medium, and the EM momentum conservation equation cannot be uniquely determined without resorting to the principle of relativity; and (d) when the medium moves opposite to the wave vector at a faster-than-dielectric light speed, negative frequency and negative EM energy density result, with the plane wave becoming left-handed.